up42/docs/source/specifications/data-transfer.rst

 +++++++++++++++++++++++++++

-To give users an idea how a dataset looks like before the actual data is fetched, it is possible to supply preview images as part of the geojson.
-The images need to be base64-encoded and put into a property with the name ``quicklook``.
-An example would look like this:
+To give users an idea how a dataset looks like before the actual data is fetched, it is possible to supply preview images in RGB or grayscale.
+The images need to be saved in a separate folder named ``/tmp/quicklooks`` and should use the same file name as the actual dataset, but with a different file extension, e.g. if the output geojson looks like the following:

 .. code-block:: javascript